-Chris is an Associate Professor for Information Systems at the D’Amore McKim School of Business.
+Chris is a Professor for Information Systems and Network Science at the D’Amore McKim School of Business.
 He employs business analytics and data science to investigate research questions about group-decision making, network science, and social media, and develops novel computational approaches to study collective intelligence mechanisms.

 Office location